jmjatlanta/trading_framework/TECHNICAL_IMPLEMENTATION.md

 Here, I will attempt to document my rationale for certain decisions.
 As the project is very young (premature?), these of course could change drasticly.

+For a more general discussion of the project, [click here](README.md).

 ## Components vs Microservices

 There is a debate in my own head as to wheter certain components would be better served as microservices or components embedded in an application.